richlegrand/qast/README.md

 qast "https://ott.grani.me/fr24/index.m3u8"
 ```

-Many international broadcasters stream free online but getting those streams onto your TV is painful and sometimes requires a paid app. qast handles the HLS fetching and transcoding — you just give it the URL.
+Many international broadcasters stream free online but getting those streams onto your TV is a pain and sometimes requires a paid app. qast handles the HLS fetching and transcoding — you just give it the URL.
 See [iptv-org](https://iptv-org.github.io/) for a directory of free streams.

 ### Any file on your computer